theonemule/twitter2rss/README.md

 4. Copy and Paste the "API Secret" into $APISecret in the script.

-5. Edit the $title, $description, and #copyright to your liking.
+5. Edit the $title, $description, and $copyright to your liking.

 6. Set $link to the URL of your blog, website, or Twitter page.